ClaudioGlez21/FindRoots/README.md

 # FindRoots
-FindRoots: A C++ command-line application that calculates the real roots of a quadratic polynomial ax^2 + bx + c.
-This project includes the source code, CMake configuration for building, and detailed instructions for usage and compilation.
+The application takes three coefficients (a, b, c) as command-line arguments and prints the real roots of the polynomial.
+If no real roots are found, it prints `{}`.

 ## File Descriptions
 main.cpp: The main source file containing the implementation of the root-finding algorithm.<br />